dribnet/purvs/README.md

 ## PS1 MDDN 242 2018

-### Pill clock
+### Block clock

-This clock is inspired by the look of a pill.
-The colour of the two parts of the pill will flash into the opposite colour per sec.
-For the alarm function, the display of the hour and minute will keep enlarging and getting smaller until someone click it.
+This clock is inspired by the an hourglass.
+Small bits add up to big bits.